The World Through Picture Books

 All countries are asked to submit ten favourite children’s picture books, chosen by the librarians in that country, against agreed criteria (see Intro [PDF] )

 The programme was launched in 2011.
 The response from librarians – as well as from authors and publishers on the lists - has been very positive.
 In August 2012, we published the first results: lists of favourites from thirty countries.
-In 2012 the first edition of the multilingual catalogue was published.
-It is downloadable free of charge and printable.
+In 2012 the first edition of the multilingual catalogue was published, replaced by expanded 2nd edition in 2015.
+The catalogue is downloadable free of charge and printable.
 It is also published and sold as an IFLA Professional Report

 Two exhibition collections of the books have been created, thanks to donations by the publishers.
 These are based in the National Libraries of Japan and France.
 They have been shown in Japan, France, Italy and Korea and are available for loan to libraries in all countries wishing to exhibit them.